Robustness of Neurosymbolic Reasoners on First-Order Logic Problems: Introduction

 \section{Introduction}

 LLMs have shown remarkable success on a range of different tasks including logical reasoning \citep{wei2022cot, deepseek2024v3}, mathematics~\citep{lewkowycz2022quantreasoning}, coding \citep{chen2021codeeval}, and creative tasks \citep{ramesh2021zeroshot}.
-These models have up to trillions of parameters and are trained to predict the most likely next word given the preceding words \citep{radford2018gpt} on vast amounts of digitized data ~\citep{brown2020fewshot, chowdhery2022palm}.
+These models have up to trillions of parameters and are pretrained to predict the most likely next word given the preceding words \citep{radford2018gpt} on vast amounts of digitized data ~\citep{brown2020fewshot, chowdhery2022palm}.
+However, they cannot inherently perform formal rule based inference how a symbolic solver would.

 \citet{wu2024reasoningreciting} showed that these models suffer in test conditions that systematically differ from the inputs they observed during training by leveraging ``counterfactual'' (CF) tasks.
 CF tasks are carefully constructed to require the same reasoning as the original problem but with different assumptions.
 For example, for logical reasoning, \citet{wu2024reasoningreciting} demonstrated that replacing nouns and adjectives with less plausible alternatives in the input data to render the statements incompatible with any observed data can lead to a performance drop of 20\%.
 This massive drop suggests that LLMs memorize their training data rather than learning how to reason logically. \Cref{fig:cf-examples} illustrates this process.